 - 10% commission – Sales $250K to $500K

 - 12% commission – Sales $500K and above

 They were compensated equally for up sells.
 And they were encouraged to work with the account teams to investigate additional opportunities.
 Cohesiveness within the entire team is important.
 You never want a client to feel handed off or abandoned.

 “How much contact should the CEO have after the sale is made?
 Who “owns the relationship” with the client?”
 (5:22)

 You should have very little contact with the client after the sale is made.
+This is where your agency owner sales role ends.
 If you do YOUR job and set up your team as rock stars, then the client won’t want to talk to you – they’ll want to talk with your team of rock stars.
 If you, the CEO, reaches out to a client they’ll suspect something is wrong.
 Furthermore, they will likely start asking questions about project details and since you aren’t involved in the day-to-day, you won’t be able to answer them.

 My advice: Resist the urge to manage everything.
 Trust the you’ve hired and trained an awesome team.
 Work on the things that are going to help you GROW and SCALE.
 Leave the details to all those rock stars.